-Danula Hettiachchi, PhD Candidate from the Interaction Design Lab (IDL), was a member of the organising committee for CHI Down Under.
+Danula Hettiachchi, PhD Candidate from Human-Computer Interaction, was a member of the organising committee for CHI Down Under.
 He reflects on the challenges and outcomes of coordinating a virtual event, stating:

-Other IDL members involved in CHI Down Under 2020 were Dr. Tilman Dingler, who was also on the organising committee, as well as PhD candidates Madeleine Antonellos, Jing Wei, Difeng Yu and Sophie Freeman, who acted as student volunteers.
+Our other members involved in CHI Down Under 2020 were Dr Tilman Dingler, who was also on the organising committee, as well as PhD candidates Madeleine Antonellos, Jing Wei, Difeng Yu and Sophie Freeman, who acted as student volunteers.

-CHI Down Under 2020 also featured keynote presentations from Prof. Judy Kay and Prof. Mark Billinghurst.
-Their highly-attended sessions were featured across both days of the program, which closed with a final Town Hall session chaired by Prof. Vassilis Kostakos and Prof. Aaron Quigley.
-A short preview was also offered for CHI2021, taking place in Yokohama, Japan, which will be the next chance for IDL researchers to connect on a global scale.
+CHI Down Under 2020 also featured keynote presentations from Prof Judy Kay and Prof Mark Billinghurst.
+Their highly-attended sessions were featured across both days of the program, which closed with a final Town Hall session chaired by Prof Vassilis Kostakos and Prof Aaron Quigley.
+A short preview was also offered for CHI2021, taking place in Yokohama, Japan, which will be the next chance for our researchers to connect on a global scale.

 The main conference program for CHI Down Under featured papers which were, originally, selected for presentation and publication at CHI2020.
-The IDL would like to congratulate the following researchers for their acceptance into CHI2020, as well as their subsequent talks at CHI Down Under.
+We would like to congratulate the following researchers for their acceptance into CHI2020, as well as their subsequent talks at CHI Down Under.

 CHI Down Under 2020 presentations